shtolfensie/mrks/Notes/General notes.md

 - show graded should be controled from tests component.
 But it is controlled in submenu.
 - use regexp for searching
 - finish subject filter
+- teacher field in subject is probably not required

 #### Filtering of `test` array
 - Right now the only filter available is **Include graded** and the current setup doesn't allow for chaining of filters.